Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 I find that those black on white stripes (or is it white on black? lol) are pretty hard to resist and quite eye catching (some might even say confusing! lol).
 While the simple little bow/knot adds so much interest making the headband super cute and irresistible!

 To make my headband I used stretchy knit fabric because I wanted to be able to make my DIY knot headband in just a few steps, without adding unnecessary items like an elastic.
-I made this knit headband with lightness in mind because I sometimes work out (once in a blue moon) and when I do, I can’t stand anything heavy or feeling any pressure on my head.
+I made this knit headband with lightness in mind because sometimes (like once in a blue moon), I work out and when I do, I can’t stand anything heavy or feeling any pressure on my head.
 With this type of fabric I can barely feel the headband on my head!
-But it’s sitting securely so it won’t fall when I exercise or do strenuous activities like gardening or lifting wood in the back yard.
+But it’s sitting securely so it won’t fall when I exercise or do strenuous activities like gardening or lifting wood logs in the back yard.

 I didn’t want a big bow on my DIY knot headband so I used a small strip of knit fabric for the bow but if you like oversize bows, feel free to make one for your DIY headband.
 Just make sure it will keep shape when wearing the headband or add some interfacing to make it just a little stiff.